Methylergonovine (By mouth)

 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine is usually given for up to 1 week after childbirth, as directed by your doctor.

 If a dose is missed: